kubernetes/minikube/enhancements/proposed/20191001-background-service-to-update-dns-resolvers-on-host-os-for-ingress-resources.md

 address
   * So then if I have 4 minikube clusters running for 4 different projects I have to stop, start, stop, start minikube tunnel and enter my sudo password every time I do.
-  * Also I have to update the IP address of the minikube clusters every time I tear down and restart them or when the internal IP address of a service happens to change.
-Having a static minikube ip wouldn't help at all here.
+  * I can only resolve 1 cluster's load balancers entries at any given time and must use the internal service name like myservice.default.svc.cluster.local
 * Don't use a host at all and trick the target services and configurations being tested that a host is being used utilizing some type of reverse proxy configuration that runs in the cluster
    * Probably possible although I didn't try it.
 In this case I still have to then enter a different IP address in my